No copyright infringement intended: Vampire Knight is a product of Matsuri Hino.

 Padding noises ghosted on smooth floor from somewhere behind.
 I turned and saw myself disappear in black eyes that swelled only with crimson.
-Its colossal frame assumed ample strength to overpower and tackle me.
-The wolf's head stopped directly over my chest.
+Its colossal frame assumed ample strength to overpower and tackle me as the wolf's head stopped directly over my chest.

 It really was a wolf.

-Its empty eyes rode over me in fascination, and the hairy black ears angled ever so slightly at my gravitating hand.
-"You're a dog.
-Dogs don't eat people.
-You roll over and bark.
-It's your forte."
+Its empty eyes rode over me in fascination and the hairy black ears angled ever so slightly at my gravitating hand.
+"Please don't eat me."
 I nervously stroked the pate.
-"Nice doggie."

 The doors behind me plunged open to let several members enter.
 I ducked around, eyes downcast in front of the revered purebloods whose prey I had become.